Neermita18/Speech-Understanding-Labs/README.md

 This repository contains code and reports for **Speech Understanding Assignment 1**, focusing on **lie detection and deepfake analysis**.
 The work includes **machine learning and deep learning models for deception detection, urban sound classification using UrbanSound8k, and a spectrogram analysis for speech understanding.**

 ## 🚀 Usage
 Clone this repository and open the respective Jupyter notebooks (`.ipynb` files) to explore the implementations.
+Link - https://github.com/Neermita18/Speech-Understanding-Labs